yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

    Participants can be given a "period" and this is optional.
 For regional sharing the most important thing is really just to see who has been involved with the patient, rather than to construct a forensic timeline of involvements.
 However this information might be useful in the case of a long Encounter with many brief involvements, and so may be provided if desired.

 6. **Location** - the location provides essential information about where the encounter took place.
 The intent is to provide information down to the “ward” level.
-It is useful to understand the history of where the patient has been seen, so the status and period MUST be populated, and a history provided.
+It is useful to understand the history of where the patient has been seen, so the status and period MUST be populated, and a history SHOULD be provided.
 (As noted above, a change of location does not in itself constitute a new Encounter, simply append to this list).

 ### **Must Support fields**